OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/simulated_monopod/next_steps.rst

 If you still want to update the model config here is a short explanation on what to expect.
 Firstly It is recommended to be have ``gym-os2r`` installed as a developer.
 The config implementation can be found :py:mod:`here <gym_os2r.models.config>`.

-The default configuration file is found in "gym_os2r/models/config/default/settings.yaml".
+The default configuration file is found in ``gym_os2r/models/config/default/settings.yaml``.
-The example showing how to update reset positions above shows how the configuration can be updated externally (be very careful because there are minimal safe guards).
-Alternatively you can update the "settings.yaml" file directly.
+The example showing how to update or add reset positions :ref:`here <custom_reset>`, shows how the configuration can be updated externally (be careful, there aren't many safe guards for bad modifications).

+Alternatively you can update the ``settings.yaml`` file directly.
 This is the recommended method for larger changes.
 The settings file has a little bit of documentation describing what changing each variable represents.